Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Kaeon FUSION Standard Interface/Kaeon FUSION Standard Interface.md

 The Run command takes a string and passes it to the command line.

+On windows,
-On windows, you can open up notepad with the following Kaeon FUSION code:
+you can open up notepad with the following Kaeon FUSION code:

     Run: Notepad

+## Object Orientation

+Kaeon FUSION does not support classes, but object orientation can be achieved by using functions as objects.

+The state of the function can be stored within a function and reused using the In command.

+The In command will take the stored state of a function and execute all of the commands following it within the stored state.
+For this reason,
+the In command should always be nested inside another command.
+The In command will also return a value if the Return command is used within it.

+For example:

+    Define: foo

+    	x: At: Arguments, 1
+    	y: 10

+    my foo: foo: 5

+    Scope { In: my foo }
+    	z: Add: x, y

+    Log Line: In { my foo } Return: z

+will print "15" to the console.